 Step 5: The school site's claim will appear.
-Please enter the information required (ex: number of days operated, enrollment, F/R/P numbers, meal counts, etc.).
-After doing this, please save and certify the claim.
-After doing this, a time stamp will appear and the save/certify button will be disabled out.
+Enter the information required (ex: number of days operated, enrollment, F/R/P numbers, meal counts, etc.).
+Save and certify the claim.
+After doing this, a time stamp will appear at the bottom and the save/certify button will be disabled out.

-For step-by-step instructions on how to submit a claim, you find detailed instructions in Other Documents under the CNP Documents section.
+For step-by-step instructions on how to submit a claim, detailed instructions are located in Other Documents under the CNP Documents section.